-Located on the swim platform, below the waterslide, is a fueling station for your small craft.
+Located on the aft deck or swim platform is a fueling station for your small craft.
 The operation of this station is straightforward and fuels like any service station pump.
-There is an emergency shut off switch on the aft deck bulkhead next to the sliding glass door, this switch must be in the "out" position for the pump to operate.
+On some Super Cruiser's their is a emergency shut off switch on the Aft deck bulkhead next to the sliding glass door, this switch must be in the "out" position for the pump to operate.
 This pump can only accesses the first 75 gallons of fuel from the Starboard tank, thereby eliminating the possibility of you running short of fuel for the main engine.

 The use or storage of gas containers is prohibited on the houseboats.
-Your buy-down waiver insurance coverage is null and void if the above-mentioned containers are found on board.
+Your buy down waiver insurance coverage is null and void if the above-mentioned containers are found on board.
 We have added these fueling stations as a safety feature and have prohibited "Jerry" cans and plastic gas containers from our houseboats.
-If this is not complied with, you are in violation of the Charter Agreement and could be a cause for forfeiture of your deposit.
+If this is not complied with you are in violation of the Charter Agreement and could be a cause for forfeiture of your deposit.
 Note: If you leave your houseboat unattended, be sure to turn the breaker switch marked "Fueling Station" off and lock the houseboat.